56eo/56eo.github.io/team.md

   <img src="/assets/images/JakolienMeer_Small.jpeg">
 </p>
 ## Jakolien van der Meer
 R&D Applied mathematician with a specialization in numerical analysis and fluid dynamics, optimization and applied geosciences.
-Strong analytical skills and good at translating complex dynamic systems into manageable and computer controlled models.
-Thanks to my broad interest and problem solving ability, I can quickly master new areas of study.
-Besides, I am good at presenting my results, both written and orally, and through visualization.
+Jakolien has strong analytical skills and is good at translating complex dynamic systems into manageable and computer controlled models.
+Currently she develops our AI model, relating Satellite observations with street level measurements.
 {% include social-links-jakolien.html %}